dgerabagi/data-curation-environment/flattened_repo.md

 - **Description:** Details the plan for allowing users to paste a full AI response into a tab, which the extension will then parse to identify file paths referenced within XML tags.
 - **Tags:** feature plan, phase 2, paste, parse, workflow, automation

+### A47.
+DCE - Phase 2 - Prompt Amalgamation Feature Plan
+- **Description:** Details the plan for a "Generate prompt.md" button that will assemble the static schemas, cycle history, and flattened code into a single, complete prompt file.
+- **Tags:** feature plan, phase 2, prompt engineering, automation, workflow

+### A48.
+DCE - Phase 2 - Advanced Syntax Highlighting Plan
+- **Description:** Outlines the strategy to replace the plain textarea in response tabs with a proper code editor component to provide rich syntax highlighting for Markdown and embedded code.
+- **Tags:** feature plan, phase 2, ui, ux, syntax highlighting, monaco, codemirror

+### A49.
+DCE - Phase 2 - File Association & Diffing Plan
+- **Description:** Plans the UI and backend logic to visually link file blocks in an AI response to workspace files and sets the stage for an integrated diff tool.
+- **Tags:** feature plan, phase 2, ui, ux, diff, file association

 ## II.
 Standalone Utilities & Guides

 ### A149.
 Local LLM Integration Plan